joereger/GymnasiumAIReinforcementLearning/README.md

 # Joe Reger's Reinforcement Learning Experiments with Gymnasium

-This repository contains a collection of experiments and solutions for various reinforcement learning problems using the [Gymnasium](https://gymnasium.farama.org/) library by the Farama Foundation.
+This personal repository contains a collection of experiments and solutions for various reinforcement learning problems using the [Gymnasium](https://gymnasium.farama.org/) library by the Farama Foundation.
 The primary goal is personal learning and exploration of different RL algorithms and techniques.
+Just playing around.

 ## Recent Results